Control

 If we can set the intention of visiting a website just before we enter it - that could potentially reduce the risk of mindless usage.

-Set by this simple idea, I started to building a browser extension - called Control.
+Set by this simple idea, I started building a browser extension - called Control.

 Instead of just blocking websites outright, Control acts as an “intention gate.”
 When you try to visit a controlled site, it asks: “What’s the purpose of your visit?”.